containerbuildsystem/osbs-docs/docs/multiarch.rst

   * an "arch" field

-  * the docker pull-by-digest specification for the distinct tag used by this platform-specific image manifest
+  * the docker pull-by-digest specifications for the distinct tag used by this platform-specific image manifest for both v2 schema 1 and v2 schema 2

   * the buildroot ID for the builder image used for this worker build